IDKINC/sweatshirtmedia.com/src/pages/team/jay-huffman.md

 weight: 100
 quote: 'And now, let the wild rumpus start.'
 ---
-Writer + Maker + Founder // I have a lot of shit to say.
+Can I say my shit?
+I have a lot of shit to say.